Above: Venice scene by Jason Voll, Software Engineering (taken while on work term in Austria)

 Co-op students who are participating in WaterlooWorks MUST honor all WaterlooWorks match results.
 Please bear in mind that if you are in the ‘Match’ process, you will be held to the match process over your ‘arranged own job’.
 Please review procedures for job searches in WaterlooWorks and arranging your own job thoroughly.

 Co-op students are responsible for determining if these opportunities are eligible for co-op credit.
-Review ‘The six requirements of an arranged-own job’ on the page.
+Review the work term requirements.
 These international employment opportunities may not be suitable for official co-op credit.
 Your student advisor (or a career advisor, if you have not yet had a work term) must approve your international co-op job.

 Students are responsible for directly applying for these opportunities according to the posted deadline.
-If you get the job, please follow the arranged own job procedure and submit a job information form with the details.
+If you get the job, please follow the arranged own job procedure and submit an 'Arrange own job' form with the details.
 The job as your co-op employment will be confirmed only after the job has been approved and verified.

 Please sign-in to view additional opportunities not available on WaterlooWorks.